jaxonyue/capstone_project/README.md

 Transformed Features Include:
 - Conversion
 - Country--select the first country shown at the event
+- Country_"countryname" -- whether the user belongs to one of the top 5 conversion rate countries
 - Aggregated Load Time
   - Average Load time
   - Maximum load time